 Court Procedures

 For regular court sessions, please plan to arrive well before the beginning of the session.
 When you arrive, you will be checked in by the Court personnel.
 If you plan to plead "Guilty" or "No Contest" for a single moving traffic offense and pay the fine and costs immediately or within 30 days or are eligible and plan to request Deferred Disposition or the Driving Safety Course, you will see the Clerk.
-If you are planning to plead "not guilty," you will see the Prosecutor.
-If you have multiple offenses, no insurance, or no driver's license, you will see the Judge.
+If you have multiple offenses, non-moving violations, or if you are planning to plead "Not Guilty," you will see the Prosecutor.
+In most cases, you will see the Judge after speaking with the Prosecutor.

 Unallowed Materials / Electronics